alfonsohdl/ahp/ReadMe.md

 · Plot the results

-- A Jupyter notebook that contains all of the code ---> rnn_stockprediction.ipynb
+- A Jupyter notebook that contains all of the code ---> rnn_msft_prediction.ipynb